A Sweet and Zesty Treat

 Instructions

-- Preheat the oven to 375°F and lightly grease the cups in a mini muffin tin.
+- Preheat the oven to 375°F and lightly grease the cups of a mini muffin tin.

-- Chop the pineapple into 1/4 inch pieces, transfer to a fine-mesh strainer, and set the strainer over a bowl.
-Use a spoon to press out the juices and let the pineapple continue to drain while you prepare the muffin batter.
+- Dice the pineapple into 1/4-inch pieces, transfer it to a fine-mesh strainer, and set it over a bowl.
+Use a spoon to press out the juices and let the pineapple continue draining while you prepare the muffin batter.

 - Whisk the flour, baking powder, baking soda, and salt together in a mixing bowl and set aside.